 - 2.1 The report provides commentary on the Council's current forecast financial revenue outturn position for 2021/22 for both the General Fund and the Housing Revenue Account.
-With the move to a new Unitary Council from 1st April 2021 and the continuing issues presented by COVID-19, financial forecasting remains challenging.
-The Council will continue to assess and refine the forecasts on a regular basis using the latest intelligence available.
-The forecast presented in the report is based on the best available data and information of the operations of the Council and the actual and potential impact of the pandemic.
-However, determining the outturn under the current circumstances presents an element of risk which will continue to be closely monitored during the financial year. - 2.2 There are a number of areas which will impact on the forecast outturn that are still to be finalised.
+However, with the move to a new Unitary Council from 1st April 2021 and the issues presented by COVID-19 and the more recent impact of inflation and the rising costs of fuel, financial forecasting remains challenging.
+The Council will continue to assess and refine the forecasts on a regular basis using the latest intelligence available. - 2.2 There are a number of areas which will impact on the forecast outturn that are being finalised.
 Most notably from a finance perspective these include the charging arrangements for the lead/host arrangements between West Northamptonshire Council and North Northamptonshire Council following the Local Government Reorganisation across the County.
-Therefore, these services remain forecast at budget at this stage with work continuing between the two authorities to confirm the charges. - 2.3 The Council retains a level of contingency within the base budget, and this is referred to elsewhere in this report.
+Therefore, these services remain forecast at budget at this stage with work continuing between the two authorities to confirm the final charges. - 2.3 The Council retains a level of contingency within the base budget, and this is referred to elsewhere in this report.
 The contingency can be used to manage risks including pressures that were unknown at the time the budget was set.
-At present the contingency is considered to be fully committed by year end, however, to the extent that the budget is not used then it can fall back to support the reserves position for future years. - 2.4 Whilst there are draft balances on the reserves brought forward to the Council, these will not be complete until the accounts of its predecessor Councils are signed off.
-The draft outturn position for both Kettering Borough Council and the Borough Council of Wellingborough were reported to this Committee on 26th August 2021.
-The draft accounts 2020/21 for Kettering Borough Council were presented to the Audit and Governance Committee on 27th September and the reserves position previously reported to this Committee remains unchanged.
-The accounts for the Borough Council of Wellingborough were reported to the Audit and Governance Committee at the meeting on 8th November 2021 with the reserves position remaining unchanged. - 2.5 The 2020/21 outturn position for both Corby Borough Council, East Northamptonshire Council and the County Council for 2020/21 were reported to this committee in November.
-The 2019/20 audit results for both Corby Borough Council and East Northamptonshire Council were reported to the Audit and Governance Committee meeting on 31st January 2022, with the results of the 2020/21 audit to follow.
+At present the contingency is considered to be fully committed by year end, however, to the extent that the budget is not required to support the in-year position then it will be available as a contribution to reserves to support the position for future years. - 2.4 The balances on the reserves brought forward to the Council will not be complete until the accounts of its predecessor Councils are signed off.
+The following Table provides an update on the current position for the four former Council's in North Northamptonshire;